5Farron/5Farron/README.md

 </p>

 <h2>About me 👨🏻‍🎓</h2>
 Hey ! i'm Samuel but you can call me Farron :) i'm a french student specialized in web development.
 PHP lover, I'm in constant search of news in technologies.
-In my spare time I work on my personnal project "PortalScan", I also play video games (Final Fantasy & HALO :heart: !)
+In my spare time I work on my personnal project "PortalScan", I also play video games (Sekiro & Final Fantasy :heart: !)

 <h2>Tools & Programming languages 🔧</h2>
 <div>